Have you been charged with an offence? A guide to appearing in the Magistrates Court

 4. The magistrate decides your penalty

 The magistrate listens to what you or the duty lawyer has to say and decides on the penalty.
-Your penalty is based on your offence, your prior convictions and your plea — see a list of some possible penalties.
+Your penalty is based on your offence, your prior convictions and your plea.
+For a list of possible penalties see possible penalties.

 You or the duty lawyer can ask for no conviction to be recorded if it is appropriate.
 The magistrate will usually only decide not to record your conviction if you have no previous criminal history and if a conviction would affect your work or study.